The

 • A 11x17in poster for print

-• All illustration and icon work must by your own.
+• All illustration and icon work must be your own work.

 Issues and